WoeUSB/WoeUSB/README.md

 ## License

-Unless _otherwise specified_, this product is released with [The GNU General Public License, version 3.0](https://www.gnu.org/licenses/gpl-3.0.html), or any of its more recent version of your choice
+WoeUSB is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+WoeUSB is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with WoeUSB.
+If not, see <http://www.gnu.org/licenses/>.

 ### Identify _otherwise specified_ licenses applicable to a certain product/development asset